Cars Brands that start with C

 Casalini Logo

-The car brand, founded by Italian Giovanni Casalini in 1939 under his name – Casalini in Piacenza, Italy, is the oldest microcar manufacturer in the country.
-Carries out the production of mopeds and microcars on three and four-wheeled bases.
-Modern models are distinguished by using a modern high-strength polymer based on reinforced fiberglass in the body’s production.
-The first three-wheeled microcar, the Sulky, was released in 1969.
-Intended for management without rights.
+The automobile brand, founded by Italian Giovanni Casalini in 1939 under his name – Casalini, in Piacenza (Italy), is the oldest manufacturer of microcars in the country.
+It produces mopeds and microcars on three- and four-wheeled bases.
+Modern models are distinguished by using modern high-strength polymer based on reinforced fiberglass in the body’s production.
+The first three-wheeled microcar – Sulky – was produced in 1969.
+It was intended for driving without a license.
 In 1994, the first Kore 500 ATV was released.
 The Sulkycar truck and the 2011 Casalini M10 Daytona three-door microcar are popular.

 Caterham